UNEcosc250/firststeps/README.md

 It is typically taken *before* introducing functional programming concepts, so students should feel free to just use imperative programming to complete this tutorial.

-The project is organised as an sbt project: `src/main/scala` contains the main code and `src/test/scala` contains tests that will be run against it if you run `sbt test` (or `test` from an interactive sbt prompt).
+The project is organised in a common format for programming projects:

+* `src/main/scala` contains the main code, and
+* `src/test/scala` contains unit tests that will be run against it if you run `scala-cli test .`

 ## Useful to know before you start

 A few language conventions are useful to remember before you begin the tutorial:

-### Companion objects instead of static methods
+### Top-level main methods

 Scala compiles (by default) to run on the JVM.
-Just as Java requires a little overhead to define a program, so does Scala.
-So, this in Java
+But it has its own coding conventions.

+In Java, you might need to say this to define a program:

 ```java
 public class MyApp {